 Derivative Financial Instruments.
-As permitted by the Code described above, the System holds offfinancial-statement derivatives in the form of exchange-traded financial futures contracts and swap contracts in accordance with Board of Trustees' policy.
+As permitted by the Code described above, the System holds off-financial-statement derivatives in the form of exchange-traded financial futures, interest rate swaps, options on futures and swaps, and spread locks in accordance with Board of Trustees' policy.
+These strategies are employed by one of the System's fixed income investment managers.
+Use of these instruments may involve certain costs and risks, including the risk that a portfolio could not close out a position when it would be most advantageous to do so.